berndab/neural_network/README.md

 </table>

-## Neural Network Model Predictive Performance Analysis
+## Model Predictive Performance Analysis

-The model training testing module used variables to configuration data included to train and test the neural network model It also used valiable to set parameters used to create the neural network model.
+The model training and testing notebook module uses variables to configuration the data used to train and test the neural network model.
+It also uses variables to set neural network model configuration parameters.

-These variable were used to change the configuration of the test data set used for training and testing the neural network model
+The following variabes are used to configure the data set used for training and testing the neural network model
 * Feature Bucketing Parameters
   * Bucketing row count threshold for feature APPLICATION_TYPE
   * Bucketing row count threshold for feature CLASSIFICATION
 * Outlier filter parameters for feature ASK_AMT

-These variable were used to set the following model testing parameter
+The following variabes are used to set the various neural network model configuration parameters
 * Model Parameters
   * Hidden layer 1 neuron count
   * Hidden layer 1 activation function